adrianpothuaud/HireMeProject/README.md

  - [Write Tests]
  - Finish the views
- - Add api key to api routes
  - Password encryption method
+ - Use WebRTC to enable Candidat&Recruteur visio conference when joining an event

 ### Authors